CharlieDigital/dn6-firebase/README.md

 firebase.json
 ```

-You can start the emulator using the following command:
+Now start the emulator using the following command:

 ```bash
 firbase emulators:start